TestEssence/feature-to-md/README.md

 -h, --help ...............
 Output usage information -v, --version ............
-Output version --config-file ............
+Output version
+--targetDir ..............
+Target directory for output files (note all files will be placed into the same directory  ) --config-file ............
 Path to a JSON or JS configuration file --scenario-footer-template ......... markdown (or html) snippet that is inserted after each scenario --feature-summary-template ......... markdown (or html) snippet that is appended to the feature abstract